The Assessment Committe is the main governing body of assessments at Los Angeles Harbor College.

 Kaman Ng (EOPs Director/Counseling), Dawn Reid (Dean)

 Institutional Student Learning Outcomes (ISLOs)

 Los Angeles Harbor College Cluster/Unit Goals

 Helpful Assessment Links

 ISLO Coverage by Discipline (2/16/16) - Program Level Assessment

 Committee Self-Evaluation (2016-2017)Composition:

-The committee is composed of the SLO Coordinator, Dean of Institutional Effectiveness, and an Academic Dean?.
+The committee is composed of the SLO Coordinator, Dean of Institutional Effectiveness, and an Academic Dean (Pending new hire).